-- For Part One, go here: The Website Planning Process – Part 1
+For Part 1 of this tutorial, go here: Website Planning Process – Part 1

-Up to this point, we have looked at the following areas of the website planning process:
+In Part 1 of this tutorial series, we covered the following areas of the website planning process:

 - Step 4 – Define Your Target Audience

 So far, we have established the foundations for planning your new website.
 If you have been following this process, you should have a clear idea of the goals and objectives for your site, decided on your website’s name, the technology platform you will use to power your website, and defined your target audience.

 At this point, you could feasibly start building your website.
 However, we recommend going through the rest of the planning process in this guide, as we will now cover planning the initial content you will launch your site with and review some effective strategies for publishing and managing your web content once your site is up and running.

 Planning your site’s initial content before you commence any web development work can save you considerable time and money by avoiding back and forth delays once the site-building process actually gets underway.

 Once you have a clearer idea of who will be visiting your site (i.e. your target audience), the next step is to identify the main keywords that you would like search engines to associate with your site.
 This will help to optimize your site for search engines and set you on the right path to creating web content targeting your ideal audience.